-Finland declared independence on December 6, 1917, following the February and October revolutions in Russia.
+Finland declared independence on December 6, 1917, following the February revolution and October coup in Russia.
 Latvia remained occupied by German troops and could only declare independence after the capitulation of Germany in November 1918.

 Hostilities in both countries did not end with the war.
 Finland underwent a bloody Civil War in early 1918.
-Latvia experienced the so-called War of Independence, a complex, three-year conflict involving "the interests of the Republic of Latvia, Soviet Russia, Latvian Bolsheviks, Baltic Germans, Germany that had lost the war, Russians fighting against Bolsheviks, and new and reborn neighbouring states and Western powers."5
+Latvia experienced the so-called War of Independence, a complex, three-year conflict involving "the interests of the Republic of Latvia, Soviet Russia, Latvian Bolsheviks, Baltic Germans,